merbanan/rtl_433/README.md

 	Use "time:iso" to show the time with ISO-8601 format (YYYY-MM-DD"T"hh:mm:ss).
 	Use "time:off" to remove time meta data.
 	Use "time:usec" to add microseconds to date time meta data.
+	Use "time:tz" to output time with timezone offset.
 	Use "time:utc" to output time in UTC.
 		(this may also be accomplished by invocation with TZ environment variable set).
 		"usec" and "utc" can be combined with other options, eg. "time:unix:utc:usec".